Taking a break – how to make your limited company ‘dormant’

 This includes buying and selling goods through the company, operating a payroll, issuing dividends, renting property, earning interest from a bank or paying bank charges on company transactions.

-Any of the above activity will mean the company loses its dormant status.
+Any of the above activities will result in the company losing its dormant status.

 Dormant company accounts and confirmation statement